- Fashion and Beauty»

 Most complaints against foreign operations come to nothing, as the surgeries simply close down and move on.

-Unlicensed cosmetic surgeons within the USA, UK, and Western Europe perform liposuction operations without sterile surroundings or equipment, and without any medical knowledge.
+Unlicensed cosmetic surgeons within the USA, UK, and Western Europe perform liposuction operations without sterile surroundings or equipment, and without any general medical knowledge.

 The state medical boards across America have closed many of these illegal plastic surgeries down.
 The closures only occurred after patients have been severely disfigured or have died from medical malpractice.
+Unfortunately, they simply move on and re-open somewhere else.

 Death From Liposuction